Devourer Demon Hunter DPS Guide — Midnight Season 1

 These three aspects form the main thrust of the Devourer rotation, with a rhythmic pace that sees you shift between your time inside and outside of Void Metamorphosis Icon Void Metamorphosis.
 The flow changes when selecting certain talents, but these rules always remain central to navigating combat.
 There's a lot of extra depth that can be found in preparing for and optimizing your Void Metamorphosis Icon Void Metamorphosis windows, but the base spec is very intuitive to get started with.
 Devourer, much like its two sister specs, also has an extremely strong movement toolkit through Shift Icon Shift and Vengeful Retreat Icon Vengeful Retreat, while also being able to cast Consume Icon Consume on the move.
 This gives it great control over positioning compared to many other ranged specializations.

-If you're thinking about giving Devourer a try during the Midnight Pre-Patch, but aren't quite sure where to start, we recommend beginning with our Beginner page.
+If you're thinking about giving Devourer a try in Midnight, but aren't quite sure where to start, we recommend beginning with our Beginner page.
 This covers all the basic steps if you just want to jump in and get started.

-If, however, you already have some experience under your belt playing during the test periods, and are instead looking for ideal talent loadouts and rotation tips, use the links below to jump to those pages.
+If you are instead looking for ideal talent loadouts and rotation tips, use the links below to jump to those pages.

 6.